Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 - Mining stocks — leveraged exposure to gold prices, but carries corporate and operational risk

 Gold prices are not random.
-They are not primarily driven by news cycles, geopolitical flare-ups, or investor sentiment in isolation.
 At their core, they respond to one question: what is the real return available from holding risk-free government bonds?

 Investors who internalize this framework stop reacting to noise and start positioning for the cycle.
 That shift — from reactive to anticipatory — is what separates casual precious metals exposure from genuine strategic allocation.